E-Invoicing under GST: Applicability and New Limit

 Applicability of E-Invoicing

-The process of E-invoicing is not applicable to all businesses, the implementation of e-invoicing is target’s the specific turnover threshold and specific categories of taxpayers.
+The process of E-invoicing Software is not applicable to all businesses; the implementation of e-invoicing targets specific turnover thresholds and specific categories of taxpayers.
 We will discuss its applicability:

-2. Exempted Categories: There are entities which are exempted from e-invoicing, regardless of the turnover, including:
+2. Exempted Categories: There are entities that are exempted from e-invoicing, regardless of the turnover, including:

 • Insurance, banking sector and financial institutions.